 - Release of enzymes degrading extracellular matrix components

 - Length and area epithelial tongues (=newly generated epidermis)

 - Number and activities of immune cells involved in wound healing

-In addition, using RNAseq, qRT-PCR, and/or in situ hybridization, we can analyse the expression of molecules involved in anagen/catagen conversation, and assess these within specific compartments from skin or hair tissue sections following laser capture microdissection.
+In addition, using RNAseq, qRT-PCR, and/or in situ hybridization, we can analyze the expression of molecules involved in wound healing and skin regeneration, and assess these within specific compartments from skin or hair tissue sections following laser capture microdissection.